-Section 6404(e) applies only if there was an unreasonable error or delay in performing a managerial or ministerial act (defined below) and only relates to taxes for which a notice of deficiency is required by section 6212(a) and in which no significant aspect of the error or delay was caused by the taxpayer.
-This includes income taxes, generation-skipping transfer taxes, estate and gift taxes, and certain excise taxes imposed by chapter 41, 42, 43, 44, or 45.
+Section 6404(e) applies only if there was an unreasonable error or delay in performing a managerial or ministerial act (defined below and on page 2).
+The taxpayer cannot have caused any significant aspect of the error or delay.
+In addition, section 6404(e) relates only to taxes for which a notice of deficiency is required by section 6212(a).
+This includes income taxes, generation-skipping transfer taxes, estate and gift taxes, and certain excise taxes imposed by IRC chapter 41, 42, 43, or 44.
 Section 6404(e) does not allow abatement of interest for employment taxes or other excise taxes.
 See Pub.
 556, Examination of Returns, Appeal Rights, and Claims of Refund, for more information.

 Managerial act.
-The term "managerial act" means an administrative act that occurs during the processing of your claim involving the temporary or permanent loss of records or the exercise of judgment or discretion relating to management of personnel.
-A decision regarding the proper application of Federal tax law is not a managerial act.
+The term "managerial act" means an administrative act that occurs during the processing of your case involving the temporary or permanent loss of records or the exercise of judgment or discretion relating to management of personnel.
+A decision regarding the proper application of federal tax law is not a managerial act.
 See Regulations section 301.6404-2 for more information.

 Ministerial act.
 The term "ministerial act" means a procedural or mechanical act that does not involve the exercise of judgment or discretion and that occurs during the processing of your case after all prerequisites of the act, such as conferences and review by supervisors, have taken place.
-A decision regarding the proper application of Federal tax law is not a ministerial act.
+A decision regarding the proper application of federal tax law is not a ministerial act.
 See Regulations section 301.6404-2 for more information.